alleghenycollege-cmpsc100-01-fall2025/course_information/materials/setup.md

 # Overview

-We will first set up all essential tools for the course:
+This guide was prepared by Allegheny's ACM student chapter and is designed to set up the essential tools for the course.
+Today, it includes:

 1. **Discord** - Communication
 2. **GitHub** - Version Control